 If you’re looking for unbiased Pack Up and Go reviews, you’ve come to the right place!
-After taking our own Pack Up and Go surprise vacation a few weeks ago, I’ve put together everything you need to know before booking your own Pack Up and Go trip.
+After taking our own Pack Up and Go surprise vacation a few weeks ago, this is everything you need to know before booking your own Pack Up and Go trip.

 A Pack Up and Go Surprise Vacation

-My husband and I just returned from a Pack Up and Go vacation, and I can’t wait to share all of the details with you!
+My husband and I went on a Pack Up and Go vacation, and I can’t wait to share all of the details with you!
 Our opinion may be different than other Pack Up and Go reviews you’ve seen so make sure to read all the way through this post for everything you need to know about our Pack Up and Go surprise vacation!

 Before we get to our trip, I wanted to give you a bit more information about Pack Up and Go, how it works, and what it was like to take a surprise vacation with Pack Up and Go.